magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 code need to compile it as well, but it will provide those compiler by itself.
 We can safely say that both the CLJ and the CLJS compilers should have the `:scope` set to `"provided"`.

-Following if the entire `build.boot` build file filled with the dependencies scope.
+It follows the entire `build.boot` build file filled with the dependencies scope.

 ```clj